tinymce/tinymce-docs/plugins/visualchars.md

 ### Options

 This setting affects the execution of the `visualchars` plugin.
-You may specify whether chars are visible by default here.
+Characters can be configured to be visible by default using this option.

 ### `visualchars_default_state`

-This option enables you to specify the default state of the Visual Blocks plugin.
+This option enables specifying the default state of the Visual Blocks plugin.

 **Type:** `Boolean`